JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 Doing so can give a 4x speed-up.

 We don't have this in ChainRules.jl yet, because Julia is missing some definitions of `adjoint` of factorizations ([JuliaLang/julia#38293](https://github.com/JuliaLang/julia/issues/38293)).
-I have been promised them for Julia v1.7 though.
+We have been promised them for Julia v1.7 though.
 You can see what the code would look like in [PR #302](https://github.com/JuliaDiff/ChainRules.jl/pull/302).

 ## Conclusion